sucho-archiving/sucho-archiving.github.io/browsertrix.md

 This downloads and sets up Browsertrix using Docker.

+*Note*: If this command throws an error, it is probably the case that you don't have administrative permissions.
+Try the above command again, but put 'sudo' at the front, so the command would be: 'sudo docker pull webrecorder/browsertrix-crawler'

 ## Creating a configuration YAML file
 A YAML file is just a plain-text file for storing configuration and such.
 YAML files are very picky about spaces, how many, and where they're located.
 You can download an [example YAML file here](crawl-config.yaml), and modify it using a plain-text editor.
 (If you don't have a plain-text editor already installed on your computer, download and install [Atom](https://atom.io/) for Mac or Windows, and use that to open and edit the example YAML file.)